dojo/docs/dojox/charting.rst

 ======== =========== ======= ===========
 Name     Type        Default Description
 ======== =========== ======= ===========
-titlePos string      top     determine adding title at the top/bottom to the chart. titleGap number      20      determine the spacing between title and the chart. title    string      null    chart title text.
+titlePos string      top     determine adding title at the top/bottom of the chart. titleGap number      20      determine the spacing between title and the chart. title    string      null    chart title text.
 ======== =========== ======= ===========